gluonhq/gluon-samples/cloudlink-combined-storage/README.md

 ## Prerequisites

 You need a valid subscription to Gluon CloudLink.
-You can get it [here](http://gluonhq.com/products/cloudlink/buy/),and there is a 30-day free trial.
+You can get it [here](https://gluonhq.com/products/cloudlink/buy/), and there is a 30-day free trial.
 Sign up and get a valid account on Gluon CloudLink and a link to access the Gluon Dashboard.

 Open the [Gluon Dashboard](https://gluon.io) in your browser and sign in using the Gluon account credentials provided above.